-As you collect customer feedback, it’s important to be thoughtful about your approach.
+As you collect customer feedback, often through your Contact page, it’s important to be thoughtful about your approach.
 You should respond with the right tone and in a timely manner.

 Here are some tips you can use for creating a game plan about how to respond to customer feedback.

 When you own a business, you’re focused on how to make it successful, and are not an objective source.

 Customers can give you a different perspective and suggest ways that your business can improve to better serve them.
 Their encouragement can also keep you going.
 If they praise your work, this gives you insight into where you should invest even more time and resources to reap even better results.

 Seeking your customers’ feedback also shows you value their opinion and this can make them feel more involved and invested in your business’s success.

 It may seem scary at first to open your website to customer feedback, and there are indeed some risks that come with it.

 For one, the feedback can feel personal.
 Mulling over negative comments can become a time suck, so it’s important to realize that customers’ feedback will help your business grow.

 You also need the right infrastructure in place to respond to customer feedback.
 Before opening the floodgates, make sure you’re equipped to handle this level of customer interaction.
 If you respond slowly to feedback or not at all, that could negatively affect your business’s reputation just as much as poor customer service or a faulty product.